jcornaz/beancount-parser/CONTRIBUTING.md

 Instead create a new API.
 Eventually we may deprecate the old one and hide it from the doc.

-Benimator's API may eventually be broken (in a new major version).
+The API may eventually be broken (in a new major version).
 But I want to avoid that for as long as possible (forever would be perfect).
 I see a breaking change as good only if it makes future breaking changes less likely.
 For example, to make struct field privates is a good breaking change.